iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

 Module Datasheets
 ===================
-Before trying to use your module, we recommend that you read through its datasheet to understand their mechanical and electrical specifications.
+Before trying to use your module, we recommend that you read through its datasheet to understand its mechanical and electrical specifications.
 The datasheets for all Vertiq modules can be found under the appropriate product tab in the Products section of the `Vertiq website <https://www.vertiq.co/>`_.

 Hardware Setup